Wide Reads

 In Today's Words:

-"It is for the reasson, my goot sir, for the reasson zat ze Emperor knows zat"
+"It is for the reasson, my goot sir, for the reasson zat ze Emperor knows zat."

-— The German Colonel
+— German colonel

 In Today's Words:

-"We must die or conquer"
+"I am convinced that we Russians must die or conquer"

 — Nicholas Rostov